seo423/NextHrProject/README.md

 ### Technologies and Tools Used:

-> Frontend: Implemented using Next.js and TypeScript to ensure a responsive and dynamic user experience.
+> ** Frontend ** : Implemented using Next.js and TypeScript to ensure a responsive and dynamic user experience.

-> Backend: Developed with a combination of MyBatis and JPA for robust data management and seamless database interactions.
+> ** Backend ** : Developed with a combination of MyBatis and JPA for robust data management and seamless database interactions.

 ### Key Approaches: